 - Growth: Most REITs aim to grow their cash flows through rental increases, development projects, and acquisitions.
 This growth enables them to increase their dividends and provide price appreciation potential for their investors.

 - Inflation hedge: Rental rates tend to rise at a pace that keeps up with inflation.
 Commercial real estate also tends to grow in value at a rate that can exceed inflation.
-This provides investors with a hedge against the impacts of inflation.
+This provides investors with a hedge against inflation.

 On the other hand, here are some cons of investing in real estate dividend stocks: